-If you’ve ever had a hard time sleeping, you’ve surely wondered how to fall asleep faster (assuming you don’t have early signs of bed bugs which can make it harder to sleep).
+If you’ve ever had a hard time sleeping, you’ve surely wondered how to fall asleep faster.

 Getting good sleep is probably the most important thing you can do for your health.
 It restores, rejuvenates, re-energizes, and cleanses the body, getting you ready for the next day.

 But millions of people (maybe yourself included) spend hours each night just trying to fall into dreamland.
 Laying there in the dark, tossing and turning, mind racing.
 Going to sleep has become a chore instead of a welcome retreat.
 One more thing to do instead of something to enjoy.
 And unless you have bed bugs, you shouldn’t be tossing and turning each night.